saucelabs/sauce-docs/docs/visual/e2e-testing/setup.md

 * Optional: have [Mocha](https://mochajs.org/) and/or [Jest](https://jestjs.io/) installed.

-## Visual E2E Testing Quickstart
+## Quickstart

+The quickstart example below show how to run a simple automated test on our demo website, [Swag Labs](http://saucedemo.com).

+### Example 1

-### Set Up Environment
+#### Set Up Environment

 1. From your terminal, clone the [Visual E2E Quickstart repository](https://github.com/luishernandezv/visual-e2e) to your machine:
   ```bash
   git clone https://github.com/luishernandezv/visual-e2e
   ```
-2. Navigate to the project.
+2. Navigate to the project:
   ```bash
   cd visual-e2e
   ```
 :::tip
 For best experience, open the [`visual-e2e` repository](https://github.com/luishernandezv/visual-e2e) in an IDE.
 :::
-3. Install all dependencies by running:
+3. Install all dependencies:
   ```bash
   npm install
   ```